khzhang2/khzhang2.github.io/_pages/teaching.md

 ## Internship
 **Zhejiang Provincial Institute of Communication, Planning, Design & Research Co.
 Ltd., Zhejiang, China**

-Intern Engineer at Department of Planning and Research, July 2020 - August 2020
+Intern Engineer at Department of Planning and Research, Summer 2020

 - Worked collaboratively in a team of three that was dedicated to designing transportation planning drafts for two county-level cities (Haining and Pingyang, both have around 1 million population) in Zhejiang province based on the requirements of the local DoT.<br>
 - Conducted a field study at Pingyang city; attended a transportation planning meeting for the next five years with the local Department of Transportation.
 Data analysis upon the historical traffic flow, population, and road statistics.<br>